balzack/databag/README.md

 - No server-side replication (direct communication between app and contact's node)
 - Websockets for delivering synchronization events.
 - Unlimited accounts per node
-- Server written in Go and browser app written with Reactjs.
+- Backend written in Go and frontend written with Reactjs.

 You can test out the project [here](https://databag.coredb.org/#/create), but don't post anything important as this server is regularly wiped.
 Feedback on the UI/UX, bugs or features is greatly appreciated.